-BLUETOOTH® HANDS-FREE PHONE SYSTEM WITH NISSAN VOICE RECOGNITION (if so equipped)
+BLUFTOOTH® HANDS-FRFF PHONE SYSTEM WITH NISSAN VOICE RECOGNITION (if so equipped)

 - Use a phone after stopping your vehicle in a safe location.
-If you have to use a phone while driving, exercise extreme caution at all times so full attention may be given to vehicle operation. - If you find yourself unable to devote full attention to vehicle operation while talking on the phone, pull off the road to a safe location and stop your vehicle before doing so.
+If you have to use a phone while driving, exercise extreme caution at all times so full attention may be given to vehicle operation. - If a conversation in a moving vehicle requires you to take notes, pull off the road to a safe location and stop vour vehicle before doing so.